-- In the episode The Bull Market of the Ace Ventura: Pet Detective series, Ace discovers that a stolen bull has been shipped to Spain.
+- In the episode "The Bull Market" of the Ace Ventura: Pet Detective series, Ace discovers that a stolen Mexican bull has been shipped to Spain.
 Of course, because there is only one city in Spain, he immediately goes to Pamplona, that happens to be in the middle of the Running of the Bulls.
 Except it's only the bulls who are running because the "Spaniards" are sleeping the siesta inside their ponchos and sombreros in the middle of the street.
 Pamplona is also portrayed as a village of white limed houses in the middle of a desert.

 - Filmation's Ghostbusters' episode "The Ghost of Don Quixote" has a milder example with Spaniards constantly using Mexican slang and a villain who is a walking robber baron stereotype down to the Cantinflas moustache.
 Also, every Spanish character but Don Quixote has orange skin for some reason.

 - Generator Rex.
 While fighting four highly skilled assassins in an alley, Rex crosses with Dos, who speaks Spanish.
 Rex (who is Hispanic) asks him in Spanish if he's from Mexico.
 Dos raises his weapon and angrily declares "¡España!"